Australia-New Zealand bid awarded hosting duties for 2023 Women's World Cup | Goal.com

 With Thursday's announcement, New Zealand and Australia will become the first Oceanic countries to host the tournament.

-The first interaction, held in 1991, was held by China, with Sweden hosting four years later before two consecutive tournaments in the U.S.
+The first iteration, held in 1991, was held by China, with Sweden hosting four years later before two consecutive tournaments in the U.S.

 In 2007, the competition returned to China before being hosted by Germany and Canada in the run-up to France's 2019 tournament.